kenwals/shinrin-yoku/README.md

 Mobile first approach - one page site , navigation menu at the top.

-Section 1 Navbar at top .
+Section 1 - Home page - Navbar at top .
 Hero image below.

-Section 2 Various panels of either Text or images promoting forest bathing , in a gallery format.
+Section 2 - About page - Various panels of either Text or images promoting forest bathing , in a gallery format.

-Section 3 Email subscribe form , contact information and links to various social media channels in Footer section.
+Section 3 - Contact page - Email subscribe form , contact information and links to various social media channels in Footer section.

 ### Surface